 Applies to Version(s): All Versions

-Examples of where this would be an issues, are, an affiliate, session or conversion tracking script paramters as well as an alternate domain presence may change your URL slightly.
+Examples of where this would be an issue are an affiliate, session, or conversion tracking script parameters as well as an alternate domain presence that may change your URL slightly.
 For example:

-In the above example, both URLs essentially go to the same page.
-However search engines may not realize this.
+In the example above, both URLs essentially go to the same page.
+However, search engines may not realize this.
 Therefore, you may not always have control as to which URL is represented on your search engine results.
 This causes some search engines — most notably Google — to flag situations like the above as possible "duplicate content" which may indirectly hurt your search rankings.

-Now, you can see what this woudl look like in your own cart, by looking at tje example screenshot shown below in red.
+Now, you can see what this would look like in your own cart, by looking at the example screenshot shown below in red.

-This is what a canonical URL that is already embedded on PinnacleCart's store looks like, which is what google and other search engines are looking for.
+This is what a canonical URL looks like when it is embedded in PinnacleCart's store, which is what Google and other search engines are looking for.